griffithlab/rnabio.org/_posts/0000-08-01-Installation.md

 ## [R](http://www.r-project.org/)
 Installation type: compile source code using `make`.

-This install takes a while so check if you have R installed already by typing `which R`.
+This install takes a while, so check if you have R installed already by typing `which R`.
 It is already installed on the Cloud, but for completeness, here is how it was done.
 Please skip all R installation!

 ```bash
 #sudo apt-get install r-base-dev